Latest statistics showing changes in UK productivity and comparisons of UK productivity with other G7 countries.Jump to

 Economic theory states that labour productivity also determines wages: the more productive an employee is, the more they are likely to be paid.

-In 2014, based on GDP per hour, the UK came sixth highest out of the G7 countries, with Germany top and Japan bottom.
+in 2015, ranked on GDP per hour, the UK came equal fifth highest (with Canada) out of the G7 countries, with Germany top and Japan bottom.
 UK productivity was 18 percentage points below the average of the rest of the G7 countries, the same productivity gap as in 2014 and the largest since at least 1991 (when the ONS data series began).